stormpath/roadstorm-jwt-microservices-tutorial/README.md

 The purpose of this tutorial is to demonstrate how the [JJWT](https://github.com/jwtk/jjwt) library can be used to secure microservices.

 The only dependencies are the Spring Boot Web Starter and the JJWT library.

-More robust references are included inline below for when you are considering production applications.
+Wondering what JWTs and/or the JJWt library is all about?
+Click [here](https://java.jsonwebtoken.io).

 What follows is a little bit of background on Microservices.
 Feel free to skip that and jump right into the [tutorial](#building-the-app)

-## What are Microservices?

-## Should I use Miroservices for everything since they're the new hotness?

 ## What Does the App Do?